 - Ensure a safe environment where people can share and participate in the co-creation of knowledge.

-Menzies has designed and invested in an Indigenous traineeship professional development program which continues to grow and adapt.
-Through a professional development approach of the Four H’s – Head, Heart, Hands, Health, we have introduced a range of regular professional development activities for all our Indigenous trainees.
+We are proud to offer all trainees additional culturally appropriate programs and services by our Biyamarr ma team.
+Using an approach of the Four H’s – Head, Heart, Hands, Health, we have introduced a range of regular professional development activities for all our Biyamarr ma trainees.